 Sounds familiar?
 It’s the sound of the dopamine loop many of us have been trapped into.

 The shift to augmented modernity has more to do with the leap from mass consumption of material goods to immaterial, often digital services, from consumer goods to customer experiences, and from basic needs to higher-order concerns.
-David thinks that the latter can and will be addressed directly by technology in general, and by artificial intelligence, virtual reality, robotics, and automation in particular.
-So when in the recent past you consumed physical products to satisfy higher level needs (or at least simulate this satisfaction), you will instead consume virtual worlds in which these needs are satisfied by design.
+David thinks that technology in general, and artificial intelligence, virtual reality, robotics, and automation in particular, can and will directly address the latter.
+So when in the recent past you consumed physical products to satisfy higher-level needs (or at least simulate this satisfaction), you will instead consume virtual worlds in which these needs are satisfied by design.

 In a sense, this is nothing new.
 Theatre, books, cinema, or video games always brought us into worlds that were somehow virtual.
 What’s new is that virtual worlds will be totally immersive and difficult to distinguish from the real world.
 At some point, there even might be no real world left, or no difference between real and virtual.
 We already almost lost the difference between online and offline, or between digital and analogue.
 Reality itself could be next.
 In comparison, fake news is just a minor issue.

 Adam has also written his take on augmented modernity.